Vonage-Community/video-api-web-samples/Basic-Captions/README.md

 }
 ```

-The `postData` method is by `startCaptions` method to return the `caption` response and is defined as following:
+The `postData` method is used by the `startCaptions` method to return the `caption` response and is defined as following:

 ```javascript
 async function postData(url='', data={}) {